syncfusion-content/maui-docs/MAUI/TimePicker/accessibility.md

 ## Header Layout

-The SfTimePicker control has intract header text with localization of header layout.
+The SfTimePicker control has interact header text with localization of header layout.

 ## Column Header Layout

-The SfTimePicker control has intract column header text with localization of column header layout.
+The SfTimePicker control has interact column header text with localization of column header layout.
 It contains HourHeaderText, MinuteHeaderText, SecondHeaderText, and MeridiemHeaderText properties of the TimePickerColumnHeaderView.
 The default value of the HourHeaderText property is "Hour", MinuteHeaderText is "Minute", SecondHeaderText is "Second", and MerdiemHeaderText is "string.Empty".

 ## Footer Layout

-The SfTimePicker control has intract validation buttons (OK and Cancel) with localization of footer layout.
+The SfTimePicker control has interact validation buttons (OK and Cancel) with localization of footer layout.
 The Default value of the OkButtonText property is "OK", and CancelButtonText is "Cancel".

 ## Picker Items

-The SfTimePicker control has intract with item source in picker items.
-The item source contains based on time format.
+The SfTimePicker control has interact with the item source in picker items.
+The item source contains based on the Time format.
 For example,

 <table>
 <tr>